marcnewton/laravel-whoops-vue-component/README.md

 ## Installation

+	composer require marcnewton/laravel-whoops-vue-component

 ### Apps Layout blade

-Asuming that your project has retained the use of the original **layouts/app.blade.php** layout template, Add the following inside of the APP div tag as follows:
+Assuming that your project has retained the use of the original **layouts/app.blade.php** layout template, Add the following inside of the APP div tag as follows:

 ```php
 <div id="app">